YELLOW RATTLE

 One of the effects of its parasitic nature is that it reduces the abundance of grasses by suppressing their growth.

-Yellow Rattle derives its' name from the seeds which rattle around in their pods when ripe.
-It is highly variable in several characteristics and displays ecotypic variation; that is variation due to the ecology of its immediate surroundings.
+Yellow-Rattle derives its name from the loose seeds within which rattle around in their pods when ripe.
+The scientific name 'Rhinanthus' is a flower that looks similar to a nose.
+It is highly variable in several characteristics and exhibits ecotypic variation; that is variation due to the ecology of its immediate surroundings.

 Distribution